mmlynari/LAr_scripts/HCal_scripts/README.md

 # HCal and ECal+HCal scripts

-Various scripts for standaloneHCal and combined ECal+HCal simulation and calibration.
+This directory includes various scripts for standalone HCal and combined ECal+HCal simulation and calibration.
+This directory reflects the status in the summer 2024 and this version will be used for FCC feasibility study report (FSR).

+## Important notes
-It is guaranteed that these scripts work in source /cvmfs/sw-nightlies.hsf.org/key4hep/setup.sh -r 2024-08-01 They might not work in the newer releases due to the software migration.
+Due to the k4hep software migration, some of these scripts might not work in the newer releases, so here are a few notes
+- the scripts for running the simulation were tested in release /cvmfs/sw-nightlies.hsf.org/key4hep/setup.sh -r 2024-08-01
+- BRT training was synchronized with the nightly release on 6 September so it should work
+- plotting scripts should also work in the newer releases as these are written in python
+- for running the simulation in newer releases, please use [this how-to](https://github.com/HEP-FCC/FCC-config/tree/main/FCCee/FullSim/ALLEGRO/ALLEGRO_o1_v03) and here is an example code for running the digi+reco step with HCal Barrel and Endcap: [link](https://github.com/HEP-FCC/k4RecCalorimeter/blob/main/RecFCCeeCalorimeter/tests/options/ALLEGRO_o1_v03_digi_reco.py)

 ## HCal sampling fraction (SF) calculation
 For this, one needs to first remove ECal and other subdetectors in front of HCal in the geometry xml file and run standalone HCal simulation.